Student Anti-Discrimination & Discriminatory Harassment Procedures

 • The Reporter’s name, e-mail address, telephone number, and street address.

-While a Report may be submitted anonymously, anonymous Reports can limit the Office’s ability to respond and investigate.
+While a Report may be submitted anonymously, anonymous Reports may limit the Office’s ability to respond and investigate.
 Due to the nature of anonymous Reports, action by the Office in response to an anonymous Report may be more difficult and, at times, impossible.
+Mandatory Reporters may not submit a Report anonymously.

-There is no time limit for submitting a Report of Discrimination, Discriminatory Harassment, or other Prohibited Conduct.
+There is no time limit for submitting a Report.
 However, the Office’s ability to effectively respond and investigate diminishes with the passage of time.
 Additionally, the timing of a Report may affect the Office’s ability to impose Sanctions.
 For example, if a Respondent is no longer a Student at the time the Report is first made, the University is limited in the actions it can take.
 Accordingly, although there is no time limit for submitting a Report, the Office encourages individuals to report Prohibited Conduct as soon as possible to maximize the Office’s ability to respond promptly and effectively.
 Individuals may meet with Office staff to learn more about the process before making a Report or before providing additional information about a previously filed Report.

 Duty to Report